Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 10

 they are not satisfied with the Training

-& Discipline of the Camp over there.
+& Discipline of the Camps over there.

-Poor old McCoy suffers very much
+Poor old McCay suffers very much

 from illness & cannot get about, & he has

-mostly "died".
-Colonels who have proved
+mostly "died" Colonels who have proved

 no good over here in charge & the men

-know it & have no respect for them
+Know it & have no respect for them

 & discipline suffers.
 So they wanted